 c.
 These words are also commonly used in the context of a spiritual promotion and weapons upgrade, for the purpose of more advanced spiritual warfare.

 d.
-See also the term in this glossary: Awakening
+See the term in this glossary: “Awakened or awakening”

 a.
 This is within the context of having conversation and close relationship with angels, as well as commanding them.